 Cycling Options: 15 and 26 miles

 HighlightsExtraordinary accommodations, Ottawa, Montreal, Sunday Bike DayKeep in Mind: We work hard to maintain consistency across all of our tours, but some trips have unique differences.
 Here are some things to keep in mind about this tour.

-Includes9 days, 8 nights' accommodation; Use of a 27-30 speed bicycle; all breakfasts, 2 picnic lunches, 4 dinners; van support; snacks; admissions for all events listed in itinerary; group transfer from and to Burlington, VT
+Includes8 days, 7 nights' accommodation; Use of a 27-30 speed bicycle; all breakfasts, 1 lunch, 4 dinners; van support; snacks; admissions for all events listed in itinerary; group transfer from and to Burlington, VT

 Arrive/DepartBulington, VT (BTV)

-Daily DistanceAverage per day mileage: 40 to 60 miles
+Daily DistanceAverage per day mileage: 25 - 55 miles per day

 TermsTerms & Conditions

 Dates Price Private Room Charge Notes May 13-19, 2017 USD$2895 USD$695 Book it Jun 10-16, 2017 USD$2895 USD$695 Book it Jul 15-21, 2017 USD$2895 USD$695 Book it Aug 26-Sep 1, 2017 USD$2895 USD$695 Book it